 Wow!
-Ready to time travel 49+ years back to 1968 Napa Valley?
+Ready to time travel over half a century back to 1968 Napa Valley?
 Complete with aerial views, courtesy of KPIX Eyewitness News?

 This amazing 4-minute TV newscast aired on the very day–April 9, 1968–that Napa Valley’s now famous and hallowed AG PRESERVE was adopted by our County Board of Supervisors.

 Napa Valley ROOTS transcribed the whole piece below…

 This KPIX CBS San Francisco Bay Area piece from SFSU San Francisco Bay Area Television Archive features reporter Pat O’Brien interviewing two giants of the Napa Valley–John Daniel of Inglenook (against the Preserve) and Louis P. Martini of Louis M. Martini Winery (for the Preserve)

 This now-widely-revered land zoning ordinance was a 1st in the nation strategy aiming to protect NV farmland from commercial and residential development.
 No one knew in 1968 just how this experiment would work out, and boy was it ever controversial at the time, even vicious!
 But all is civil in this report…

 1968 April 9 News Coverage Video of Ag Preserve

 (Reporter Pat O’Brien)

 Wine grapes are California’s biggest fruit industry–nearly half a million acres planted in 48 counties–and this valley has been a major part of that giant industry from the beginning nearly 200 years ago.
 It still is.

 But there is scant emphasis on that business here right now and none of the tranquility indicated by these pictures.